-Labels are a method of categorizing your content in the Localize dashboard.
+Labels are a method of categorizing your phrases in the Localize dashboard.
+You can use labels to filter your phrases in the phrases dashboard and when ordering translations.

 With labels, you simply...